Installing things with style

 version of a file around for a little while.
 Maybe you're upgrading your

-binary, but aren't quite sure if the new one will work with your
+kubectl binary, but aren't quite sure if the new one will work with your

 existing cluster.